bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/coinjoin-done-right:-the-onchain-offchain-mix-and-anti-sybil-with-riddles.md

 [Audience]: There's just no hierarchical deterministic way of backing it up contrarily with keys, right?

 [Adam Gibson]: True, yeah, good point, yeah.
-That's worse than keys for sure, yeah.
+That's worse than keys for sure, yeah
-Unless, well actually these time lock back outs are interesting in this, though, aren't they?
-No, good point, yeah.
 It's more difficult, you do have to store that data, but only for a short period, to be fair.
-It's not like, you know.
-Any other questions?

 [Audience]: Did you compare the block size, block space?